AliOsseili/StudentGradePredictions/README.md

 The code is commented to explain what does what.

-This project uses Tensorflow, sklearn, nump and pandas.
+This project uses Tensorflow, sklearn, numpy and pandas.
 As well as to save the model we use pickle.